rusbomber/VictoriaLogs/docs/victorialogs/security-and-lb.md

 ```

 If the user sets the `AccountID` or `ProjectID` headers themselves,
-for example through vmui or Grafana data source settings, they will be overridden.
+for example through `vmui` or Grafana data source settings, they will be overridden.

-A more practical example, if you have many tenants and want to separate them by name,
+A more practical example: if you have many tenants and want to separate them by name,
 vmauth configuration might look like this:

 ```yaml